 Help you live a more honest life – you'll deal with personal issues through self-reflection.

 The Different Types of meditation

 Here's the fun part – it doesn't matter what style you adopt.
 You will find it beneficial.
 Some methods have different goals, so it's a good idea to discover a style that aligns with your goals.

 You will work towards achieving an enlightened state and a deep sense of calm.
 The focus is on counteracting the stresses and strains of modern life and ridding yourself of negativity.

 The idea here is to help balance your emotions, reduce stress, and make you more joyful.
-You’ll choose a mantra that resonates with you, and that reminds you of our interconnectedness.
+You'll choose a mantra that resonates with you and reminds you of our interconnectedness.
 This mantra is repeated over and over again until you effectively zone out.

 If you're a stressed-out executive, this type of meditation is something to consider.
 The aim is to boost your energy while working towards altering your state of consciousness.
 From this point, you can meditate on your role in the world.